GabubuAvailable/WADs-by-Gabubu/README.md

 # It's working on vWii (Wii on Wii U)?
 I don't know.
 And I can't verify because I don't have an Wii U. Sorry :(

+# And those WADs are official?
+No. Those WADs are UNOFFICIAL.

 # WAD corrupted?
 You can just report a issue directly from github.